The telephone is manned between 8.00am and 6.00pm.

 Outside these hours your call will automatically be transferred to the NHS 111 service who will triage the call and pass the details to Local Care Direct should this be appropriate.

 We would like to remind you that this is a service which is offered for urgent medical problems and should not be used for any other reason.

 Further Help And Advice

-Accident and Emergency departments and 999 services are exactly that - for serious emergency cases.
-An emergency is a critical or life-threatening situation which may include loss of consciousness, severe chest pain, head injury or loss of blood.
+Accident and Emergency departments and 999 services are exactly that – for serious emergency cases.
+An emergency is a critical or life-threatening situation that may include loss of consciousness, severe chest pain, head injury or loss of blood.
 People who use these services for minor problems may prevent others with life-threatening conditions from getting the immediate care they need.